 “We are thrilled to attract to our new Boston office two premier teams that augment two of our destination practices focused on the tech and innovation sector: intellectual property and cyber and privacy.
 These moves continue to advance our strategy of building the strongest set of destination practices of any global tech firm,” said Orrick Chairman Mitch Zuklie.
 “And we’re especially excited to do so with diverse teams that share our values around collaboration and innovation.”

 The new team brings deep trial experience and has worked to protect some of the most recognizable brands in the world.
 They have assisted companies at all stages with developing comprehensive strategies to avoid litigation where possible, and to succeed in litigation when necessary.
-They have litigated several of the most complex and closely watched trademark cases of recent years, including representing New Balance and Walmart in their trademark dispute with Converse in the ITC, and automaker Mahindra in a trademark and trade dress dispute with the owners of the JEEP brand in the ITC.
+They have litigated several of the most complex and closely watched trademark cases of recent years, including representing New Balance and a U.S.-based multinational retail corporation in their trademark dispute with Converse in the ITC, and automaker Mahindra in a trademark and trade dress dispute with the owners of the JEEP brand in the ITC.